chef-boneyard/chef-web-docs-2016/includes_handler/includes_handler_available_community.rst

    * - Splunk Storm <http://ampledata.org/splunk_storm_chef_handler.html>`_
      - A handler that supports exceptions and reports for |splunk storm|.
    * - Updated Resources <https://rubygems.org/gems/chef-handler-updated-resources>`_
-     - A handler that provides a simple way to display resources that were updated during a |chef| run.
+     - A handler that provides a simple way to display resources that were updated during a |chef client| run.